-Objective 2.1 We will have communities that are well serviced with appropriate infrastructure
+Objective 2.1 We will have communities that are well serviced with appropriate infrastructure conditions with available resources

 Strategy 2.1.5 Provide safe and effective vehicular and pedestrian networks that balance asset

 Works are undertaken to maintain Council assets and undertake construction within budgets and timeframes established by Council.
 Departures from set programs and budgets are reported to Council as part of the works program reporting.